The Bread Diet!! Yes, I actually said “Bread” Diet… I Say Eat Bread!… here’s why….

 I love bread, and I have eaten it all my life at most meals.
 It is a mystery to me why people will pass on the bread or rolls because they are on a diet…yet order food heavy with tons of calories and fat and consume it all.

 Well, at age 79 I still eat lots of bread – I still weigh 120 pounds, and I’m very healthy, agile, with normal blood pressure without medication…and with the bone density of someone half my age according to my doctor.
 Forget about Atkins, No Carb, South Beach, and all the other dozens of diets.
-I say, try The Bread Diet!
+I say, try The Bread Diet, and if it does not work you can also read Andrew Brewer blog for more information.

 An 8 oz Porterhouse Steak has 450 calories!
 Yes, one dinner roll has 20.1 carbohydrates and the steak has none but the “fat” content is more dangerous and certainly more fattening in the long run.
 When the No Carb diet became very popular, doctors saw how unhealthy many of their patients became…some developing heart problems…they were told to get off the No Carb diet.
 It’s a terrible diet to be on for more than a short time.